Obtaining the IRS "ATIN" and Social Security Number

 Even when the adoption is finalized, there can be delays obtaining the child’s Social Security number.
 In previous years, it was common for adoptive parents to immediately go to their local Social Security Administration (SSA) office, and give them a certified copy of the court’s Order of Adoption (granting the adoption) and thus obtain the child’s newly issued Social Security number.
 Often the SSA office would ask to see accompanying documents, showing the child was born as one person, then legally becoming a person with another legal name (e.g. the birth mother names the child John David Jones, or if she selected no name, Baby Boy Jones, and this name is on the initial birth certificate), but when the adoption is granted the child takes the name selected by the adoptive family (e.g. Ryan Anthony Howard).
 The new, amended birth certificate (naming the adoptive parents as the biological parents, and naming the child as they elect) then takes the place of the initial birth certificate (the one naming the biological mother as the child’s mother), and the original birth certificate is sealed.
 The SSA office would often ask to see either the original birth certificate, or a similar document, showing the child’s lawful conversion from one name to another, and one parent to another, to avoid confusion and fraud.

-Recently, however, some SSA offices are declining to issue the child a new Social Security number, even when being provided the Order of Adoption, and documentation the child was born as such-and-such person, prior to being named someone different by virtue of the adoption.
-Many SSA offices are now requiring adoptive parents to wait until they receive the amended birth certificate.
-This may be no problem in states where the amended birth certificate is issued by the state of birth’s vital records office promptly (within a few months), but some states take more than a year in issuing it.
+Recently, however, some SSA offices are declining to issue the child a new Social Security number, even when being provided the Order of Adoption, until the adoptive parents have receivee the amended birth certificate.
+This may be no problem in states where the amended birth certificate is issued by the state of birth’s vital records office promptly (within a month), but some states take more than a year in issuing it.